carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 ### Step 2 Train Classifiers

-In this workshop not all of the hyperparameters from the software will be covered.
+In this workshop not all of the hyperparameters from the software will be discussed.
-For those that we don't cover, we will use the default settings.
+The most important hyperparameters are:
-- Penalty can be L1 or L2.
+- The regularization penalty can be L1 or L2.
-This parameter is used in regularization.
-Although there is an option not to use reguralization, in this workshop we will always use reguralization, following common practices in real applications.
+Although it is possible to train a logistic regression classifier without regularization, regularization is always used in the ml4bio software.
+This follows best practices in real applications.
 - C is the inverse of the regularization strength.
 Smaller values of C mean stronger regularization.

+For those hyperparameters that we don't cover, we will use the default settings.

 #### Regularization